Table of Contents

 - To find out what organic compounds are in living organisms, we do a chemical analysis.

-- Take a living tissue (like a vegetable or liver).
+- Take a living tissue (like a vegetable piece or chicken liver piece).

-- Grind it with trichloroacetic acid (Cl₃CCOOH) using a mortar and pestle.
+- Grind it with trichloroacetic acid (Cl₃CCOOH) using a mortar and pestle to form a thick slurry.

-- Strain the mixture through cheesecloth or cotton to get two parts:
+- Strain the mixture through cheesecloth or cotton to get two fractions/parts:

 - Filtrate (acid-soluble pool)